TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 **What happened:** The initial $1.87 Open MG created massive gross exposure with $1.94/lot spread tolerance.
 SOL dropped, ML hit PROTECT at 54%, and PROTECT fired balanced closes that consumed ~22,500 lots from EACH side — destroying 92% of the position.
 The EA correctly refused to close bias once hedges were gone ("no hedges remaining — standing down"), preserving 1,958 pure short lots.

-**Recovery:** Re-hedged at $5.00 Open MG with $2.37/lot spread tolerance (above $2.00 safety floor).
-Position is now functional with TRIM grinding back down to 58%.
+**Recovery:** Re-hedged at $5.00 Open MG with $2.37/lot spread tolerance (above $2.00 safety floor), then re-opened at $4.20133769 (permanent setting).
+Position is now functional with TRIM grinding at 57%.
 The 968-lot chunks give better Darwinex trade granularity than the original 123-lot chunks.

 **Lesson: $1.87 Open MG is too aggressive for 58/54 settings.** The spread tolerance was below $2.00 at open, guaranteeing PROTECT fires. $5.00 opens clean.
 The simulation now uses $5.00 for all future cascade phases.